ArmandJ77/ecommerce-store-demo/infrastructure-as-code/README.md

 - variables.tf | holds all the variables required for infrastructure
 - modules | reuable resources

-### Run TF
+### Terraform commands

 ```
-terraform init
+terraform init -- This will initialise the TF state file
-terraform plan
+terraform plan -- Calculate and display the proposed changes
-terraform apply
+terraform apply -- Apply the proposed changes to the environment
 ```

+### Pushing Contianers to the acr (TODO: Move to a github action)

+Note: This is jsut for faster local testing an will be moved into a github action

 ### Additional

-If you like me and don;t want to constantly type out 'terraform' keyword and oyu using powershell, then you can set an alias.
+If you like me and don't want to constantly type out 'terraform' keyword and oyu using powershell, then you can set an alias.

 ```
 Set-Alias -Name tf -Value terraform